‘Dirty Money’: The most money-grubbin’ shows on TV

-The success of the first instalment, The Real Housewives of Orange County, resulted in spinoff series located in New York City and Atlanta, New Jersey, Washington D.C. and Beverly Hills, Miami, Potomac, and Dallas, with each season focusing on a fresh batch of not-so fresh brats – a group of privileged housewives residing in the wealthiest areas of America – and the meaningless, self-absorbed lives they lead.
+The success of the first installment, The Real Housewives of Orange County, resulted in spinoff series located in New York City, Atlanta, New Jersey, Washington D.C., Beverly Hills, Miami, Potomac, Dallas, and more with each season focusing on a fresh batch of not-so fresh brats.
+Each group of privileged housewives reside in the wealthiest areas of America and show off their meaningless, self-absorbed lives.

-UnReal is a sharp satire on the nature of the aforementioned reality TV shows and the money / fame obsessed culture they breed, offering a behind the scenes look at the production of a Bachelor-style dating reality show called Everlasting and the manipulation taking place to make the show a hit.
+UnReal is a sharp satire exploring the nature of the aforementioned reality TV shows and the money / fame obsessed culture they breed.
+The show offers a behind-the-scenes look at the production of a Bachelor-style dating reality show called Everlasting and the manipulation taking place to make the show a hit.
 UnReal has a strong cast of women at the helm, including Shiri Appleby (Roswell) and Constance Zimmer (Agents of Shield) as the central characters.

-It can sometimes be easy to forget that the dude at the helm of this show is now the President of the United States of America.
-What a time to be alive!
-Before his turn in the Oval Office, the self-made millionaire headed the US version of The Apprentice – a reality show that saw business wannabes fight like dogs in a bid to bag a job with Trump himself.
+What day could be better to reminisce about Donald Trump’s abysmal reality TV show than the day he’s kicked out of office by President Joe Biden.
+Before Trump’s turn in the Oval Office, the self-made billionaire headed the U.S. version of The Apprentice – a reality show that saw business wannabes fight like dogs in a bid to bag a job with Trump himself.

-However, relocating his family to the Missouri Ozarks when his dealings with the drug cartel go awry does not spell the end for his struggles, as he and his family are left dealing with the fallout of the deal while facing even bigger problems among the residents of Missouri’s not-so-sleepy town.
+However, simply relocating his family to the Missouri Ozarks when his dealings with the drug cartel go awry doesn’t spell the end for his struggles.
+Martin and his family are left dealing with the fallout of the deal while facing even bigger problems among the residents of Missouri’s not-so-sleepy town.